Panmoni/yapbay/docs/plan.md

 ## Future Normalization

-- Can we use mobileofferlist, desktopoffertabe and offerpagination in other listings?
+- Can we use mobileofferlist, desktopoffertabe and offerpagination in other listings pages?
 - useUserAccount for Account Page?

 ## Ref